Fu Manju: Anko-Stuffed Wheat Gluten Cake from Kyoto

 Incidentally, what I have now, “Fu Manju (麩饅頭)” from Kyoto, doesn’t use wheat flour.

-As you may know, “Fu (麩)” is a traditional Japanese food made of wheat gluten which comes in various forms, such as “Yaki-Fu (焼き麩: Baked bread-like wheat gluten)” and “Nama-Fu (生麩: Steamed wheat gluten)”.
+As you may already know, “Fu (麩)” is a traditional Japanese food made from wheat gluten.

-According to the ingredient list, in addition to wheat gluten, the dough of the Fu-Manju I bought this time consists of mugwort and glutinous rice powder.
+According to the ingredient list, the dough of this Fu Manju consists of wheat gluten, Yomogi mugwort, and glutinous rice powder.

 Where to Buy

 Fu Manju is a local confection seen in Kyoto, Aichi, Ishikawa, Osaka, and Wakayama Prefectures.

 In Kyoto, the Nama-Fu specialty shop “Fuka (麩嘉)” (Google Map) is especially famous for its Fu Manju.